How To Set Weight Loss Goals

-A recent paper by Rush University experts argues that focusing on self-control—or rather, the lack of it—can be disempowering, and ultimately backfire.
+In a recent paper by Rush University experts argue that focusing on self-control—or rather, the lack of it—can be disempowering, and ultimately backfire.

 “The idea of ‘willpower’ refers to a man’s character, and no one likes their integrity to be diminished,” says psychologist Alexander Cohen, Ph.D., Department Chair of Sport and Exercise Psychology at Argosy University.
 “It’s not enough to say eat broccoli instead of that donut.
 Everyone knows the choices that are better for them.”

 Your solution: Make a process goal—one that’s about your behaviours, not the outcome.

 “Obviously long-term outcome goals—like losing weight to improve health—are important, but focusing on the process returns control,” Cohen says.
 “And the more perceived control you have, the more you’ll engage in or stick with a new behaviour.”

 Process goals work best when they’re short-term (daily or weekly, depending on what works best for you), specific (run 3kms, 5 days a week), and realistic.
 Here are more of Cohen’s tips: